 Yes, scuffing will occur, however ZyBar will bond to the properly prepped stainless steel.

-If I have ceramic coated headers does media blasting take it off?
+If I have ceramic coated headers does media blasting remove the ceramic paint?

 Yes, we recommend using aluminum oxide or garnet sand or any other media designed to etch metal (100-120 grit) specifically for the very best in surface preparation.
 This media will remove the ceramic from the headers and then you are set to apply ZyBar.